 Christine McCullers (Fiona Gubelmann - Christmas Next Door) had a plan, she was going to become a cop and work alongside her father, her hero.
 But the plan went bad when whilst out on patrol not only does Christine get seriously injured but she witnesses her father being killed.
 Left with a damaged leg Christine finds herself working as a 911 operator, forced to pop pills to deal with the constant pain.
-But when one night she takes a call from a kid saying the bogeyman is in the house she thinks it is a prank call and tells the kid to get off the line only for the next day Christine to learn that it was no prank and a child were killed.
-Placed on leave and racked with guilt, Christine sets about solving case off of her own back.
+But when one night she takes a call from a kid saying the bogeyman is in the house she thinks it is a prank call and tells the kid to get off the line only for the next day to learn that it was no prank and a child was killed.
+Placed on leave and racked with guilt, Christine sets about solving the case off her own back.

 The trouble is that you don't care enough to be interested in things as "Nightmare 911" is constantly in a hurry to get to the next scene, more often than not it is an obvious next scene.
 So we get very little build up to introduce us to Christine, the same when it comes to her colleague, played by Drew Fuller, who keeps asking her out as we get no back story.
 And I could go on because we don't really get any build up or any real depth and so all we get is a young cop with an injured leg taking matters in to her own hands and it just isn't enthralling enough.
 On top of that we also have some over acting from various people which is the equivalent of a big, flashing red arrow blinking over their heads.

 What this all boils down to is that "911 Nightmare" ends up just about an average modern made for TV movie, a typical Lifetime thriller.
-But it isn't the most engrossing of made for TV thrillers as it lacks depth and pretty much only manages to go through the paces.
+But it isn't the most engrossing of made for TV thrillers as it lacks depth and pretty much only manages to go through the motions.